v2rayA/v2raya-snap/README.md

 # v2raya-snap
 Snapcraft files for v2rayA

-To build the snap yourself, just run.
-Replace "1.5.8.1" by the version you need.
+To build the snap yourself, just run the command below.
+Replace `1.5.8.1` by the version you need.
 ```
 ./snap.sh 1.5.8.1
 ```